YOPP Observations Layer

-A layer (kmz file) displaying extra observations either planned or confirmed during the YOPP Special Observing Periods (YOPP-SOPs) can be viewed e.g. with Google Earth.
+A layer (kmz file) displaying extra observations either planned or confirmed during the YOPP Special Observing Periods (YOPP-SOPs) and beyond can be downloaded and viewed e.g., with Google Earth.

-2) Once opened the file, you will see the standard Google Earth interface (see also gallery below).
+2) Once opened the file, you will see the standard interface (e.g., in Google Earth, see also gallery below).
 The view immediately leads to the Arctic region.
 In the legend (left panel), in the category called ‘Places’, you can see different layers and folders you can open and close, hide and make visible.
 There you find the main folders "Arctic" and "Antarctic" under which you can view extra observations during the different Special Observing Periods (SOPs).

 Extra Observations that were taken into account for developing this file are: